ma-ji/amgps/_pages/assignments.md

 ## 4.4 Bonus points for non-Early-Pass students

-For non-Early-Pass students, you can join a replication project and get up to 5% bonus points.
+For non-Early-Pass students, you can join a replication project and get up to 5 bonus points.
 The lead Early-Pass students are solely responsible for the projects' final quality.
+1. An itemized responsibility agreement with the project lead (attach as an appendix of the replication plan).
+2. Upon completion, non-Early-Pass students can get up to 5 points added to their final grade.

 <br>